aliaydin96/EngineeringDesign/README.md

 * BUSINESS	STATEMENT	DUE:	Oct.
 19,	Friday,	17:00

 ## To Do
-* All CV's will added under CV folder in the business statement report.
 * Weekly report will added under Weekly Reports folder.
 ## Not To Do (Important!)
 * Not push before pull! (alan el veren elden üstündür.)